Geetu-Sethi/Customer-Behavior-Analysis-in-Excel/README.md

 # Customer Behavior Analysis in Excel

-In this project, I am going to do Data Analysis on the Bikes Buyers dataset.
+In this project, I am going to perform Customer Behavior Analysis on the Bikes Buyers dataset.

 From now onwards, I will walk you through my project.
 So, let's begin the journey!! 😃😃